Smooth Restart Principle

 What is Smooth Restart?

-Smooth restart is different from regular restart.
-It allows for restarting services (typically short-link businesses) without affecting users, in order to reload PHP programs and update business code.
+Smooth restart differs from a regular restart; it allows services (typically referring to short link services) to be restarted without affecting users, in order to reload the PHP program and complete business code updates.

-Smooth restart is generally applied during business updates or version releases, and it can prevent temporary unavailability of services caused by code deployment and service restart.
+Smooth restart is generally applied during business updates or version releases, helping to avoid temporary service unavailability caused by code deployment and service restarts.

 Note